kang1717/TOPIC/README.md

-# TOPIC (TOpology-based Prediction of crystal structure for Inorganic solid electrolyes with Corner-sharing framework)
+# TOPIC (<b>TO</b>pology-based Prediction of crystal structure for Inorganic solid electrolyes with Corner-sharing framework)